 The era of marijuana legalization has changed the landscape of drug testing.
 While it is true that many companies still operate a ‘zero-tolerance’ policy, an increasing number are abandoning drug screenings for weed.
 Several states now require employers to accommodate employee use of medical cannabis.

 Desperation to pass impending drug tests means people do some silly things.
-They will pay significant sums of money for garbage products, consume potentially deadly toxic chemicals, and dilute their urine.
+They will pay significant sums of money for garbage “detox” products, consume potentially deadly toxic chemicals, and dilute their urine.

 What Is Detoxing?

 If you merely abstain from marijuana usage, your system will eventually become clear of it, but this takes time.
 THC accumulates in your body as you continue smoking.
-Certain strains contain a lot more of the cannabinoid than others, but generally, the more marijuana you consume, the longer it takes for the THC to leave your system.
+Certain strains contain a lot more of the cannabinoid than others.
+However, generally, the more marijuana you consume, the longer it takes for the THC to leave your system.
 The speed of metabolization varies from person to person and dictates how long the traces remain.

-For occasional users, it might be 15 days before you’re clean.
+For occasional users, it might be 15 days before they are clean.
 Regular users could take up to a month, while some reports suggest heavy users would have to abstain for 77 days!
 If a person’s job is at stake because of an upcoming drug test at work, they will try some pretty dumb things to pass.